nus-cs2103-AY2425S1/ip/docs/README.md

 Welcome to NotAGPT!
 It's a chatbot that helps you keep track of your tasks.

+## Installation
+Please run this in a folder where you have permissions to create a directory.
+This will be used to store your tasks.

 ## Tasks

 There are 3 types of tasks you can add.
 Todos, deadlines and events.
 Todos have no date associated with them, deadlines have an ending date, while events have a start and end time.

 ## Viewing the tasklist